Air Caribbean (Trinidad and Tobago)

+Air Caribbean was a Trinidadian airline operating between 1993 and 2000.

+History

-In 1993 another airline called Air Caribbean appeared.
-It was based at Piarco International Airport, Trinidad and Tobago, and used YS-11 aircraft for the first five years.
-The airline seemed to be doing reasonably well until the arrival of ageing Boeing 737 aircraft, in July 1998.
-These aircraft had fuel-thirsty and noisy JT8D engines, and were a financial burden on the airline.
-Air Caribbean intended to use the 737s on flights to Miami International Airport, but the planes were too noisy for American noise regulations.
-One of the 737s was so old that a hush kit couldn't be fitted.
+The airline was based at Piarco International Airport and used YS-11 aircraft for the first five years.
+In March 1998 the airline purchased a Boeing 737-200 Advanced and announced Miami as a new destination.
+This aircraft had fuel-thirsty and noisy JT8D engines, and were a financial burden to the airline.
+The plane was too noisy for American noise regulations, delaying the Miami plans.
+Until mid-1999 the airline purchased two more 737-200s and announced further plans to fly to Caracas, New York, Orlando and Toronto.
+The problems with the US Department of Transport did not stop; one of the 737s was so old that a hush kit could not be fitted.
 As a consequence, the planes had to be grounded whilst the hush-kits were fitted to the suitable aircraft.

 In early 2000, Air Caribbean offered slashed air fares to Miami, in order to compete with BWIA and American Airlines.
 This was a financial disaster, as passengers chose to fly with competing airlines who offered modern aircraft.
 On October 23, 2000, Air Caribbean was closed down, with massive debts.
 The 737s have since been scrapped in America, and one YS-11 is still at Piarco International Airport, in an abandoned state.